stevejpurves/gully-attack-rl/README.md

-# gym-picker
+# Gully Attack

-Playing around with OpenAI Gym Environments and Keras-RL
+The RL portion of the work done at the Force ML Hackathon 2018

-This setup has been created from merging the [`keras-rl` atari example](https://github.com/keras-rl/keras-rl/blob/master/examples/dqn_atari.py) with a customer environment using images as state and a basis for rewards.
+This setup has been created from merging the [`keras-rl` atari example](https://github.com/keras-rl/keras-rl/blob/master/examples/dqn_atari.py) with a custom environment using images as state and a basis for rewards.

+check the [pitch deck](the_reinforcers_gully_attack.pdf) for details of the project

 ## Installation